Montclair Homes for Sale

 Learn more about Montclair New Jersey

-2018 was Monclair's sesquicentennial! (probably one of my favorites words to say!) but that means the 150th Anniversary of the town!
+2018 was Monclair's sesquicentennial (probably one of my favorites words to say!) but that means the 150th Anniversary of the town!
 While the town may have been actively incorporated for 150 years, it actually got its start back in 1666 with the founding of Newark by English people from Connecticut.
 The Newark settlement extended westward to First Mountain and the first settlers built a home in 1694 at the present intersection of Orange Road and Myrtle Avenue.
 The frontier settlement called Cranetown morphed into the southern part of Montclair.

 During the Revolutionary War, First Mountain provided observation points for the movements of the British to the east, and beginning about 1800, several developments led to the transformation of Cranetown into a small commercial center.
-As the settlement and construction group, the major Bloomfield Avenue increase the flow of commerce and eventually became a separate township, which included the future Montclair.
+As the settlement and construction group, the major Bloomfield Avenue increased the flow of commerce and eventually became a separate township, which included the future Montclair.
 The village of Cranetown became known as West Bloomfield.

 Once the railroads came into play around the 1850s, the Newark and Bloomfield Railroad Company inaugurated regular service to West Bloomfield changing trains at Newark and taking a ferry from Hoboken.
 People could travel to and from various places within about an hour or two and this attracted a lot of people to the country setting, which is now Montclair.
-When Bloomfield authorities declined author raise a bond issue to underwrite another railroad, Montclair residents secured from state legislator charter for a separate township.
-In 1868, the Township of Montclair was created and another railroad went forward so that by 1873, the Greenwood Lake Line was completed with five stations in Montclair commuting as many as 6000 people daily to and from New York City and surrounding communities and townships.
+When Bloomfield authorities declined a bond issue to underwrite another railroad, Montclair residents secured charter for a separate township.
+In 1868, the Township of Montclair was created and another railroad went forward so that by 1873, the Greenwood Lake Line was completed with five stations in Montclair commuting as many as 6,000 people daily to and from New York City and surrounding communities and townships.

 Following World War II, there was a tremendous expansion of the metro area and new suburbs popped up throughout the hills and valleys with shopping malls, corporate offices, and while no longer necessarily a country town, Montclair tried to preserve its character as a gracious residential community.
 In 1977, the Board of Education established a system of magnet schools to achieve racial balance and enrich the curriculum.

-Today, Montclair is home to about 40,000 residents and while they don't like to be referred to as a "bedroom community" is definitely a family-centered town.
+Today, Montclair is home to about 40,000 residents and while they don't like to be referred to as a "bedroom community" it is definitely a family-centered town.
 Its heritage in education, innovative public and private school programs, expanded offerings from Montclair State University as well as a seasoned community, all enhance the charm and heritage that has become Montclair Township.